ChronosWS/Konstrux/Core/WISHLIST.md

 * "Vanilla" game expressed as a mod:
   * I think ideally the "vanilla" experience is itself a mod built on top of the game engine.
 We could build out the core experience and use it as a POC for the mod system to help drive requirements.

+* Formal mod "store" as part of the game
+  * Allow mod authors to officially post mods, have them downloadable into the game
+  * Monetization?
+Verification?